-Payroll service providers come in many shapes and sizes.
-They can be accountants or bookkeepers, or specialist payroll companies.
-Some providers may be better at dealing with small payrolls, while others target big businesses.
+Payroll service providers are available in a variety of shapes and sizes.
+They can be accountants, bookkeepers, or payroll service providers.
+Some suppliers specialise in small payrolls, while others cater to large corporations.

-They also differ in the level of service they provide, and the way they deliver it.
-There are two broad categories.
+They also differ in terms of the quality of service they offer and how they give it.
+There are two major groups.

 1. Full-service payroll provider

-A full-service payroll provider manages your payroll from start to finish – all you have to do is supply them with your business and employee data.
-They look after everything else.
+A full-service payroll provider handles your payroll from beginning to end; all you have to do is provide them with information about your company and employees.
+Everything else is taken care of by them.

-Full-service payroll is generally easier but, as you’d expect, it costs more.
-You also need good systems in place for sharing information.
-They need timely access to timesheets (for hourly workers), and notice of changes to a worker’s employment terms or tax status.
+Full-service payroll is often simpler, but it is also more expensive.
+You’ll also need effective information-sharing methods in place.
+They require prompt access to timesheets (for hourly employees) as well as notification of changes to a worker’s employment conditions or tax status.

 2. DIY payroll providers

-Many providers do the toughest parts of payroll, while leaving basic admin to you.
-For example, you might record time and attendance, and keep employee records.
-But they’ll calculate all the pay, taxes and other deductions.
-And they’ll set you up with software that makes your tasks straightforward.
+Many payroll service providers handle the more difficult aspects of payroll while leaving the basic administration to you.
+You could, for example, maintain track of time and attendance and personnel records.
+They will, however, calculate all salary, taxes, and other deductions.
+They’ll also set you up with software that simplifies your tasks.